Balsamic Blueberry Baked Brie with Bacon

-Balsamic Blueberry Baked Brie Recipe with Bacon
+Balsamic Blueberry Bacon Baked Brie

 The other day I was reminded how socially awkward I truly am.
 On the morning radio show I listen to, they were talking about small talk, and I realized how I manage to screw up small talk in different settings.
 I make it through the “Hi, how are you, and how is your family?” stage, but beyond that, I’m kind of a bumbling fool, especially when I don’t know people very well.